PLEASE NOTE: applications for this role have now closed.

 Administered by the Society of Theatre Research, the Theatre Book Prize is presented annually for a book on British or British related theatre which an independent panel of judges considers to be the best published during the previous year.
 See more information on the STR's website.

-The nominees for the 73rd annual Tony Awards were announced today (30 April), with The Ferryman by Jez Butterworth picking up a fantastic nine nods, making it the joint-biggest recipient of nominations in the play categories.
+The nominees for the 73rd annual Tony Awards were announced today (9 June), with The Ferryman by Jez Butterworth picking up a fantastic four awards, making it the biggest winner of any play.

-The Ferryman is up for categories including Best Play, Best Performance by an Actor in a Leading Role in a Play (Paddy Considine) and Best Direction of a Play (Sam Mendes).
+The Ferryman is up for categories including Best Play and Best Direction of a Play (Sam Mendes).
 This family epic, set in Northern Ireland in 1981, was first seen at the Royal Court before transferring for a twice-extended run at the Gielgud Theatre in London's West End, and then to the Bernard B. Jacobs Theatre on Broadway in October 2018, where it will run until July 2019.
 The play has already won numerous UK prizes including Olivier, Evening Standard, WhatsOnStage and Critics' Circle Awards.

-Elsewhere, The Waverly Gallery by Kenneth Lonergan is nominated in two categories including Best Revival of a Play.
+Elsewhere, the Broadway revival of The Waverly Gallery by Kenneth Lonergan won Best Performance by a Leading Actress in a Play (Elaine May).
 Originally seen in 2000, the play was previously a finalist for the Pulitzer Prize for Drama in 2001.

 NHB author Lucy Kirkwood's new Channel 4 series Chimerica - adapted from her multi-award-winning play of the same name - started last night (Wednesday 17 April) to a warm critical reception.